SPED 501. Seminar and Mentoring I.1 Credit.

 SPED 575.
 Working with Gifted and Talented Students.3 Credits.

 This course focuses on characteristics of students identified as "gifted" and "talented."
 Attention also is paid to those who are "twice exceptional."
 Candidates explore the early development of these children as well as the ways in which their gifts may affect their relationships with their siblings and families.
 Areas of study include identification, curriculum design and understanding how to provide for their unique social and emotional development, as well as their academic achievement.
-(Elective)
+Admission to SPED program is required.
+This is a 7-week course.

 SPED 576.
 Designing and Utilizing Assistive Learning Technologies.3 Credits.

 This course explores the use of technology to support achievement for individuals with different learning needs.
 Topics include an overview of the continuum of assistive technologies, from simple to complex; a discussion of theoretical bases, support and guidelines for the use of these technologies; an examination of the principles of Universal Design for Learning; and the exploration of specific tools and devices.
 Course projects emphasize hands-on experience in using these approaches.
-(Elective)
+Admission to SPED program is required.

 SPED 579.
 Practicum in Special Education I.3 Credits.